 To conserve the costs of conducting criminal history record checks to applicants and school boards, upon the written request of the applicant, the School Board of the City of Norfolk (School Board) shall inform another school board with which reciprocity has been established and to which applicant also has applied for employment of the results of the criminal history record information conducted within the previous ninety days that it obtained concerning the applicant.
 Criminal history record information pertaining to an applicant for employment by a school board shall be exchanged only between school boards in the Commonwealth in which a current agreement of reciprocity for the exchange of such information has been established and is in effect.
-Reciprocity agreements shall provide for the apportionment of the costs of the fingerprinting or criminal records check between the applicant and Norfolk School Board as provided by statute.
+Reciprocity agreements shall provide for the applicant and Norfolk School Board as provided by statute.